solojavier/magus/README.md

 ## What is Magus?

-**Magus is an opinionated dotfile repo that will make your heart sing**

   * Vim is the best editor.
 Zsh is the best shell.
 Pry is the best irb.
 Solarized is the best color scheme.
   * Optimized support for Solarized color scheme only, everything guaranteed to Look Good.
 Your eyes will thank you.
   * All common commands should be two and three character mnemonic aliases - less keystrokes, RSI reduction